igrishaev/pg2/docs/listen-notify.md

 ;; 3
 ~~~

-But it's still **up to you** regarding when and how often to poll notifications
+But it's still **up to you** how often to poll notifications -- no matter if you
--- no matter if you send empty queries or call `poll-notifications`.
-The client
+send empty queries or call the `poll-notifications` function.
+The client is
-is passive in that terms meaning it cannot receive notifications from
+passive in that terms meaning it cannot receive notifications from nowhere.
+You
-nowhere.
-You must reach the server to get them, actually.
+must reach the server to get them, actually.

-One possible solution is to schedule a timer task that will poll notifications
+One possible solution is to schedule a timer task that polls notifications every
-every 5 seconds:
+5 seconds:

 ~~~clojure
 (def timer (new java.util.Timer "notifications"))